ratgdo/homekit-ratgdo/README.md

 > sure it won't leave your garage open to thieves and light your cat on fire, but it might.
 >
 > Stability is a top priority, but you should expect to need to update your device from time to time
 > while this firmware is improved.
-This currently requires being able to physically connect a USB
-> wire to the RATGDO to flash new firmware.
-If that's not practical (or possible) for you, you may
-> want to wait for [over-the-air (OTA) updates](https://github.com/ratgdo/homekit-ratgdo/issues/20)
-> to be supported, or wait until better stability is promised.

 ## What does this firmware support?

 * Opening and closing multiple garage doors independently in the same HomeKit home.
+* Light Control and Status
+* Obstruction sensor reporting
 * Motion sensor reporting, if you have a "smart" wall-mounted control panel.

 That's it, for now.
 Check the [GitHub Issues](https://github.com/ratgdo/homekit-ratgdo/issues) for